whiprandolph/bestseller/Part 2 - Symptoms of the Root Disease/03 - Heart-Closing Vs Heart-Opening.md

 Everywhere I looked, I noticed healthy cultures were standing in solidarity with the Earth, even putting their lives on the line if need be.
 Eventually I understood this as the third core spiritual practice: living in reciprocity.
 This means I have a responsibility to give back to all the beings who give so much to me.
 It is not merely a nice idea; it is a core practice for individuals and groups who take responsibility for giving back to all the beings who give humans so much.

-In her book Braiding Sweetgrass, Robin Kimmerer noted how any culture of gratitude must incorporate reciprocity too, saying, "Each person, human or no, is bound to every other in a reciprocal relationship.
+In her book _Braiding Sweetgrass_, Robin Kimmerer noted how any culture of gratitude must incorporate reciprocity too, saying, "Each person, human or no, is bound to every other in a reciprocal relationship.
 Just as all beings have a duty to me, I have a duty to them."
 If I receive meat from an animal, I am bound to support the animal or its family.
 When I eat corn, I have a responsibility to take care of the soil it grows in.
 When I receive a river's gift of clear water, I am responsible for caring for the river.
-Kimmerer noted that learning and practicing these responsibilities is "an integral part of a human's education."
+Kimmerer noted that learning and practicing these responsibilities is "an integral part of a human's education."[xxx-duplicate with sacred responsibility chapter]

 ### How Can Everyone Be Divine If Some People Act with Cruelty and Selfishness?